BullseyeLocations/php-bullseye-api-interface/README.md

 # PHP Library

-The Bullseye PHP library was developed to make easier to implement solutions using the Bullseye REST API.
+The Bullseye PHP library was created to make easier to implement solutions using the Bullseye REST API.
 The library is in charge of handling and processing requests to the REST API and also provides an interface to request the API easily just creating a Bullseye object and calling its methods.

 ## Installation